-The content of this document has been designed as a resource to assist in the return to work and to support you in planning and the protocols to prepare and safeguard your employees and business.
-It should be read in conjunction with the Government's latest advice as well as any sector specific advice for your industry.
+The content of this document has been designed as a resource to assist in the return to work and to support you in planning and the protocols to prepare and safeguard your employees and organisations.
+It should be read in conjunction with the latest official advice from the Government, the HSE as well as any advice from relevant trade bodies covering your industry.